odanoburu/FreeLing-User-Manual/installation.md

     This will install also `libicu` and `zlib`.
 If configure complains about it not being there, you can install it with `sudo port install zlib`.

-*   Compile and install FreeLing using the procedures described above (either [install from source](installation.md#install-from-tar-gz-source-packages) or [install from GitHub](installation.md#install-from-github-repositories)), but since we we just did the equivalent steps in MacOSX, you must skip the steps 1 (install development tools) and 2 (install packaged requirements) and start directly at step 3.
+*   Compile and install FreeLing using the procedures described above (either [install from source](installation.md#install-from-tar-gz-source-packages) or [install from GitHub](installation.md#install-from-github-repositories)), but since we we just did the equivalent steps in MacOSX, you must skip steps "1.
+Install development tools" and "2.
+Install packaged requirements" and start directly at step 3.

     Important: libraries in MacOS are installed in `/opt/local` instead of `/usr/local`.
 So, when running `configure` command in step 3, you need to specify the right library paths, running `./configure` with the command:
     `./configure CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"`